 Organizations that are represented in ICANN through another Supporting Organization specified in the ICANN Bylaws or GNSO Stakeholder Group;

-Organizations that provide services under contract or MoU with ICANN;
+Organizations that provide services under contract or MoU with ICANN within the past 6 months;

-Government organizations or government departments whether local, regional or national;
+Government organizations or or government run organizations and their representatives in particular representatives of GAC, or those working for a state supported TLD registry operator.
+Those employed in government departments not involved directly in ICANN related work may be eligible to join at NCUC EC discretion

 Intergovernmental organizations composed of nation states.

-C. New active members of the NCSG shall take the following steps to notify the Constituency of their desire to join:
+C. A member of the NCSG shall take the following steps to notify the Constituency of their desire to join:

-When joining NCSG, they designate NCUC as a choice of constituency.
+Upon or after joining NCSG, they designate NCUC as a choice of constituency.

 Notify the Chair via email.